w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > "Kuhn emphasized the discontinuities of language across theory change so strongly that he left no room for the possibility of convergence, for the possibility that the theories of paleontologists of today, for example, not only solve more puzzles than those of yesteryear but also tell us, with high degree of likelihood, what actually happened at distant epochs in the earth's past."[^14]

 Maybe paleontology can claim "convergence" only because we intuitively grasp its object.
 We know how it feels (and many purport to know what it means) to live on planet earth.
-Though we have yet to locate a satisfactory definition of life, we are unusually well equipped to talk about it.
+Though we have yet to locate a satisfactory definition of life, we are well equipped to talk about it.
 But do we really understand what happened here long ago?
 How thoroughly do we comprehend what occurs here now?
 We discuss everyday objects and organisms with an ease which does not extend to tensors or topologies.

 Penrose quips: